Welcome to Well-Being for Nurses and Students

 • Learner and clinician well-being in nursing: This is an integrative concept that characterizes quality of life with respect to an individual’s physical and mental health along with school or work-related environmental, organizational, and psychosocial factors (NASEM, 2019).

-We are glad you are here and are interested in learning more about how to support your own well-being!
-Click on any of the additional links to learn more!
+We are glad you are here and interested in supporting your well-being!
+Explore the helpful links to learn more about Resiliency Training and other resources available to students and registered nurses.